Birdy the Mighty

 Birdy the Mighty (鉄腕バーディー, Tetsuwan Bādī) is a Japanese manga series written and illustrated by Masami Yuki.
 His initial attempt with the story ran in Shogakukan's Shōnen Sunday Zōkan from 1985 to 1988, but it was eventually abandoned.
-Over a decade later, Yuki began a reboot, which was serialized in Weekly Young Sunday (2002–2008) and Weekly Big Comic Spirits (2008).
-A sequel, titled Birdy the Mighty: Evolution, was serialized in Weekly Big Comic Spirits from 2008 to 2012.
+Over a decade later, Yuki began a reboot, which was serialized in Weekly Young Sunday (2002–2008) and Weekly Big Comic Spirits (2008); its chapters were collected in 20 tankōbon volumes.
+A sequel, titled Birdy the Mighty: Evolution, was serialized in Weekly Big Comic Spirits from 2008 to 2012, with its chapters collected in 13 tankōbon volumes.

 In 1996, Birdy the Mighty was adapted into a four-episode original video animation (OVA) directed by Yoshiaki Kawajiri.
-A twenty-five episode anime television series adaptation, titled Birdy the Mighty: Decode, animated by A-1 Pictures and produced by Aniplex, was broadcast for two seasons in Japan on TV Saitama and other networks from July 2008 to March 2009.
+A 25-episode anime television series adaptation, titled Birdy the Mighty: Decode, animated by A-1 Pictures and produced by Aniplex, was broadcast for two seasons from July 2008 to March 2009.

 Plot

-Birdy Cephon Altera is a Federation agent chasing interplanetary criminals to the planet Earth.
-While in pursuit of one such criminal, she accidentally kills a high school boy named Tsutomu Senkawa.
-However, there is a way to keep him alive.
-He ends up being merged into Birdy's body and must remain so until the repair of his body is complete.

-So, Tsutomu is stuck sharing a body with an attractive, strong, and impulsive space police agent while trying to keep his family and friends from finding out about Birdy.
-In the meantime, Birdy continues her investigation.
-Together, they take on a secretive group of evil aliens planning to perform experiments on the unsuspecting inhabitants of Earth.
+Birdy Cephon Altera is a Federation agent whose mission is to pursue interplanetary criminals on the planet Earth.
+While pursuing a criminal suspect, she inadvertently kills a high school student named Tsutomu Senkawa.
+However, there is a method to ensure his survival.
+He is integrated into Birdy's body, and this union must persist until the completion of his physical restoration.
+Tsutomu is currently sharing a body with an attractive, strong, and impulsive space police agent while attempting to conceal his relationship with Birdy from his family and friends while Birdy is conducting her investigation.
+They join forces to combat a clandestine extraterrestrial group that is planning to conduct experiments on unsuspecting Earth inhabitants.